hrishikeshSuresh/DisasterManagement/README.md

 The proposed centralized relief management system will:
 + Help in quick co-ordination and relief, as the resources would reach the right place, at the right time and in correct quantities
-+ Save resources and prevent their wastage
++ Prevent wastage of resources
-+ Collect data continuously to help in serving the requests with the right resources, and also determining safe points after disasters and be able to ascertain correct locations to set-up health and relief camps
++ Collect data continuously to help in serving the requests with the right resources, also verifying and identifying safe relief camps to manage crowd.